 Film Festival Pricing

 General admission is $10.
-Museum members, students with ID, and seniors (65+) receive a $2 discount.
+MFAH members, students with ID, and seniors (65+) receive a $2 discount.

-Generous funding is provided by the American Turkish Association of Houston; and Catherine and Cenk Ozdogan.
+Generous funding is provided by the American Turkish Association of Houston, Mr. and Mrs. Bruce Sallee, and Catherine and Cenk Ozdogan.

 Special thanks to the Consulate General of Turkey in Houston.